-Thank you for your interest in sharing your internship opportunity with our students!
+Thank you for your interest in offering an internship opportunity with our students!

 A quality internship posting offers the student:

 - An opportunity to participate from the beginning; the internship posting should clearly state the learning goals.
 Internships are meant to be educational experiences, not a chance to get extra work done without hiring paid staff.